 Modeling workspace found in the top left by default.
 You don't need to see things like the timeline if you're just making a level so this should help simplify the experience.

 The scale at which Halo levels are modeled is quite large.
+For instances, outdoor spaces like Bloodgulch are upwards of 1000 Blender units (JMS) across.
 By default, Blender scenes have a viewport clipping range of

 0.01 m to

 1000 m.
 This means that parts of your model may be cut off when zooming out to large scales.
 Blender's clipping distances can be adjusted in the View settings pane (press N and select the View tab).

 100 000 m works well for large outdoor maps:

 Do not try to avoid configuring clip distances by using world units export scale in the Halo Asset Blender Development Toolset.
 The multiplication of vertex coordinates during export can amplify floating point imprecisions and cause "nearly coplanar face" warnings from Tool and potentially phantom BSP which cannot be resolved despite attempts to flatten surfaces in Blender.